Saying more in five seconds than your average host says in a week.

 But today, she had to go to a place called Unity, New Hampshire, where Obama is saying real change can't happen without unity.

-Obama's the star of the show, obviously, is the nominee.
+Obama's the star of the show, obviously.

 Mrs. Clinton is standing there throughout his speech, off to his right, stage left, as you're looking at your TV.